Valorant's Ranking System: RR, MMR, & Rank Resets Explained

 Demotion occurs if you reach 0 RR in your current division and then lose another game.
 You will then drop into the previous division with a buffer of 70-80 RR to prevent immediate re-demotion, allowing a chance to recover.

-At the start of Act 4, every account undergoes a soft reset, dropping approximately six divisions from its previous rank.
+At the start of each Act, every account undergoes a soft reset, typically dropping approximately six divisions from its previous rank.
 Following this, players complete five placement matches to establish their new starting rank, which is capped at one tier below their previous peak.

 Why accounts get stuck